 Your listing name on Airbnb should hook users and tempt them to click on your page.
 Again, think back to the really unique and attractive qualities of your listing, and also remember your ideal guest profile.
 Try to strike a balance between factual information and enticing description, and ensure that the description you write is aimed at your target audience.
 For example, ‘Charming Stone Cottage with open fireplace in Whistler’ is better than ‘Whistler Mountain cottage’.

 Airbnb gives you 50 characters for your title, and it’s a good idea to use them all.
 Try to get as much information as possible, while leaving room for descriptive words to entice visitors.
-Our first example ‘Charming Stone Cottage with open fireplace in Whistler’ is 54 characters, and includes location, a unique selling point, and an aesthetic detail, all in the title!
+Our first example ‘Charming Stone Cottage with open fireplace in Whistler’ is 54 characters, and includes location, a unique selling point, and aesthetic detail, all in the title!
 Our second example ‘Whistler Mountain cottage’ is too short, not informative enough, and nowhere near enticing enough to encourage bookings.

 Stick to a Structure